 Low unemployment masking continued labour shortages

-There are now 640,000 more people economically inactive than before the pandemic began (IES analysis of ONS Vacancy Survey findings and Labour Force Survey data).
+There are early signs to suggest more of those who are economically inactive might be starting to return to the labour force, but inactivity remains high (IES analysis of ONS Vacancy Survey findings and Labour Force Survey data).

-Unemployment is now at its lowest since 1974, but with employment growth flat and economic inactivity (the measure of those not looking for work and/or not available for work) rising, low unemployment is due to more people leaving the labour force entirely rather than more entering work.
-This growth in economic inactivity is being driven by fewer older people in work and more people out of work due to long-term ill health.
-Supporting staff to work longer and offering flexibility to attract and retain the workforce will continue to be an important focus.
+Unemployment is pretty much at its lowest since the early 1970s, but with employment growth flat and economic inactivity (the measure of those not looking for work and/or not available for work) high, low unemployment is due to more people leaving the labour force entirely rather than more entering work.
+Demand for flexible working is a golden thread that unites the majority of those who are ‘economically inactive’ and want a job (parents returning to work, disabled people, older people, those with health conditions).
+Supporting staff to work longer and offering flexibility to attract and retain the workforce will continue to be an important focus for employers.

-Fewer older people in work is driving a growth in economic inactivity
+Fewer older people in work is contributing to economic inactivity

-Two thirds of the overall rise in economic inactivity has been among those aged 50 and over (IES analysis of ONS Vacancy Survey findings and Labour Force Survey data).
+Economic inactivity among those aged 16-64 is 565,000 higher than at the start of the pandemic (rising to 920,000 higher if those aged over 65 are included).
+(IES analysis of ONS Vacancy Survey findings and Labour Force Survey data).

-Very few of those in their 50s considered themselves to be retiring, many would come back for the right job, and most are living on pensions/ savings and are not on benefit.
-So, there is a lot more employers could do to make work more attractive and accessible for over 50s.
+Very few of those in their 50s considered themselves to be retiring, many would come back for the right job, and most are living on pensions/savings and are not on benefits.
+Therefore, there is more employers could do to make work more attractive and accessible for over 50s.
 Making certain recruitment processes remain fair and inclusive and proactively ensuring that age and the ageing workforce is a thread through all organisational practices will also support staff to work longer in the NHS.
 In turn, increasing participation across older people will help to manage economic recovery and retain the skills and knowledge in the sector that would otherwise be lost.